deiu/rww.io/README.rst

 Support and donations
 =====================

 You can help with the costs of running the website at http://rww.io/ by donating through the following links:

 - Bitcoin: https://coinbase.com/checkouts/ed957952a941abf15d50696973fa4b92
 - Paypal: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YCG7HFRPTVD4A
 - Flattr: https://flattr.com/thing/1748916/

-Evry bit of cash helps.
+Every bit of cash helps.
 Thank you! :-)